binpash/pash/pldi/osdi_reviews.md

 * I found Section 3.2 and 4.2 difficult to read.
 After some reflection, I believe that Section 3.2 was difficult to read as the text doesn't quite explain why the authors made decisions around extensibility as they did.
 For instance, I expect that PaSh maintains a state machine where it tracks which command is being executed and what flags are passed so it appropriately track the "parallelizability" of the operation -- this isn't mentioned in the text.

-* I believe that I found Section 4.2 difficult to read as I had to brush up on graph transformations.
+> * I believe that I found Section 4.2 difficult to read as I had to brush up on graph transformations.
 I'm unsure how the authors can further simplify or explain the points here, but I wished to bring it up.
 That said, please don't drop this narrative as I think it is useful to include in the paper.

+kk: Thanks, we will try to extend the paper with some more intuition of the transformations

 Comments for author
 -------------------